VirusTotal/yara/README.md

 ### 1.7.2 (02/12/2013)

 * BUGFIX: Regular expressions marked as both "wide" and "ascii" were treated as just "wide"
 * BUGFIX: Bug in "n of (<string_set>)" operator
+* BUGFIX: Bug in get_process_memory could cause infinite loop

 ### 1.7.1 (25/11/2013)